usrbinnc/netcat-cpi-kernel-module/README.md

 * @arfar pointed out that not everyone wants to clone public repos over SSH, and updated the clone instructions to https.
 Thanks!
 * @jmtd simplified the command to play audio by removing the extra instance of cat.
 Thanks!
 * @gregkh for making our module coherent with standard Linux style and cleaning up some other loose ends.
+* @silviuvulcan for testing with vlc and finding that we run and build on slackware64-current.
+Thanks!